py2ai/py2ai.github.io/_posts/2020-10-01-Make-GUI-With-Matplotlib-And-PyQt5.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: pyqt6
-summary: Making a matplotlib GUI with multiple themes
+description: Making a matplotlib GUI with multiple themes
 ---

 Hello friends, here is the code for the simple matplotlib GUI.
 Save it as main.py and run it to load the csv files.
 Enjoy, and do